 Do's and Don'ts of the "Everyone" Group

-Through our experience with thousands of churches, we've compiled a few tips for Super Admins to use the "Everyone" group effectively.
+Please note: Through our experience with thousands of churches, we've compiled a few tips for Super Admins to use the "Everyone" group effectively.
 However, we recognize that every church is unique and has different needs and communication styles, so we encourage you to consider these strategies in combination with your church's own personal needs.
-If you are wanting to learn more about the different types of groups on Flocknote and how to create, edit, or delete them, check out the articles at the bottom of the page.

 DO